 Programming for AYA with cancer

 A number of CHOP programs cater to teens and young adults with cancer.
-Some were developed for the Cancer Center by the AYA committee and others are available hospital-wide.
+Some programs were developed for the Cancer Center by our psychosocial team members and others are available hospital-wide.

 Art and music

 Art and music therapists with expertise in AYA lead individual and group therapy sessions in the Wood Center.
 Our Artist-in-Residence is on the unit once a week to make art with patients of all ages.